 - She wanted to take an autograph but had no pen or paper.
 She got a promise to meet next Saturday for an autograph.

-- On every Saturday, the complete family visits the stadium to watch the match of United.
+- Every Saturday, the complete family visits the stadium to watch the match of United.

 - On that particular day, United won the match by 2-0.
 Casey had attractively secured the last gaol.